As a travel writer, I hear a lot of reasons not to get off the beaten track these days. “Oh, I won’t go to Campania because of the garbage thing.” “

 So we’re driving to Campania from Sicily, and encounter this massive traffic jam in the mountains.
 It takes three hours to go 30km.
 We’re going to be late to the hotel we’ve reserved in Padula.
 I get out the mobile phone and call them to tell them we’re going to be late.
 Perhaps we’ll arrive at 9 in the evening.

 It’s no problem.
 When we get to Padula we check in, go to our room to clean up, then hit the restaurant.
-A clay pitcher of house wine awaits us, and the appetizer is laid on the table moments later.
+A clay pitcher of the house wine made lovingly by the owner awaits us, and the appetizer is laid on the table moments later.

 The hotel is extraordinary.
 When you walk over the transom, you’re stepping on a thick Plexiglas sheet, a window onto an exposed Roman drain pipe.